dfavato/nvim/README.md

 # nvim
-My nvim configuration
+My nvim configuration and some added apps for development.

 # Installation
 1. Copy the files to ~/.config/nvim/
-2. make install
+2. make
-3. Open nvim and `:PlugInstall`
-4. Restart nvim